-Once a threat actor is able to impersonate a trusted identity and access internal systems, they can advance their attack in numerous different ways, including:
+Once a threat actor is able to impersonate a legitimate identity and access internal systems, they can advance their attack in numerous different ways, including:

-- Reconnaissance: Exploring the network to understand its structure and identify high-value assets. - Lateral Movement: Accessing other systems, accounts, or network segments, often seeking higher-level privileges or more sensitive data. - Privilege Escalation: Attempting to gain higher-level privileges by exploiting system vulnerabilities, cracking passwords, or finding misconfigurations. - Deploying Malware or Ransomware: Using access to deploy malware, ransomware, or other malicious software with the goal of data theft, system damage, or a complete lockdown of the company's systems for ransom. - Data Exfiltration: Accessing sensitive data and extracting it for various purposes, such as selling it on the dark web, using it for identity theft, or leveraging it for competitive advantage. - Setting Up Backdoors: Creating backdoors that will allow them to re-enter the network easily in the future, even if the original compromised account is secured.
+- Reconnaissance: Exploring the environment to understand its structure and identify high-value assets. - Lateral Movement: Accessing other systems, applications, accounts, or network segments, often seeking higher-level privileges or more sensitive data. - Privilege Escalation: Attempting to gain higher-level privileges by exploiting system vulnerabilities, cracking passwords, or finding misconfigurations. - Deploying Malware or Ransomware: Using access to deploy malware, ransomware, or other malicious software with the goal of data theft, system damage, or a complete lockdown of the company's systems for ransom. - Data Exfiltration: Accessing sensitive data and extracting it for various purposes, such as selling it on the dark web, using it for identity theft, or leveraging it for competitive advantage. - Setting Up Backdoors: Creating backdoors that will allow them to re-enter the environment easily in the future, even if the original compromised account is secured. - Launching DDoS Attacks: Using access to launch distributed denial-of-service (DDoS) attacks, either as a distraction or as a primary attack vector. - Undermining Security Controls: Using a compromised account to disable security controls, making the environment more vulnerable to future attacks and preventing the detection of their activities. - Executing Additional Phishing and Social Engineering: Using a compromised account to conduct additional phishing campaigns or other social engineering attacks against other employees, customers, or partners, leveraging the trust associated with the account to increase the chances of success. - Spreading to Third-Party Networks: Using a compromised account to jump to supply chain partners through interconnected systems.